-Infographic: The History of Super Bowl Betting
+History of Super Bowl Betting Lines: Infographic

-What were the betting lines in Super Bowl history?
-Which Super Bowl favourites covered the line and which didn't?
-With both the San Francisco 49ers and Baltimore Ravens advancing to Super Bowl 47, today on the blog we take a look back with our history of Super Bowl betting infographic.
+In the history of Super Bowl point spreads how often have underdogs won?
+How many favourites have covered the line in Super Bowl betting history?
+With both the New England Patriots and Seattle Seahawks advancing to Super Bowl 49, today we take a look back with our history of Super Bowl betting lines infographic.

-Super Bowl Over/Under Betting History
+Super Bowl 49 Betting Odds

 Embed this infographic by copying the following code:

 Super Bowl Betting Guide